 You can publish your app to an Adalo subdomain (e.g., subdomain.adalo.com/app-name) instantly.
 If you'd rather use a custom domain, this requires a paid plan and may take anywhere from 15 minutes to 48 hours for DNS propagation.
 Adalo also offers a manual publishing option, allowing you to make edits in a draft environment without affecting the live version.

-Adalo apps have proven reliable, boasting over 99% uptime in the past year while handling more than 20 million daily data requests.
+Adalo apps have proven reliable, boasting over 99% uptime while handling more than 20 million daily data requests.
+Over 3 million apps have been created on the platform.

 Configure U.S. Formats for Currency, Dates, and Numbers